Error handling

 The Response tab shows the line and column of an error.
 The debugger uses this information and adds an annotation to visually indicate where the error occurred in the Script Code section.

-The error annotation stays visible until you make edits to the script or when you run the script again.
+The error annotation stays visible until you edit the script or when you run the script again.

-The following is an example of how you can handle and throw an error.
+The following is an example of how to handle and throw an error.

 JavaScript